 Awards, Honors, and Distinctions:

-- Fellow, American Institute for Medical & Biological Engineering
+- Fellows.
+American Institute for Medical and Biological Engineering.
+1994

 Representative Publications: (More Publications)